If you need to purchase a new computer, please consult with MAD first so that we can ensure it is compatible with the university’s infrastructure.

 - All Windows computers will be connected to the university's Nexus Active Directory.
 This provides the client with easier access to the university computing resources such as shared drives, printing and email.

 - Supported computers (currently Dell Canada Inc.) will be configured to connect to the campus wired and/or wireless networks in order to be compliant with campus security policies.

 - The university has negotiated pricing with Dell to get the lowest total cost available for Windows systems and can obtain educational pricing with Apple.

-- All new computers will be configured with a baseline standard set of software which includes a current university supported operating system, a current version of Microsoft Office software and antivirus/anti-malware/anti-spyware software.
-Software not included in the baseline standard is installed when requested and properly licensed (e.g., Adobe Acrobat Professional is $110/licence).
+- All new computers will be configured with a baseline standard set of software which includes a current university supported operating system and current version of Microsoft Office.
+Software not included in the baseline standard is installed when requested and properly licensed (e.g., Adobe Acrobat Professional).
 MAD will assist clients in the procurement of university licensed software when applicable.

 - When possible, MAD will assist in the deployment of non-standard software.
 Clients will be asked to provide installation media/licensing for non-standard software.